Institution of Diploma Engineers, Bangladesh: IDEB Accreditation

 The Institution of Diploma Engineers, Bangladesh (IDEB) is recognized for accrediting diploma-level technical education programs across the country.
 It provides accreditation to all government polytechnic institutes in Bangladesh, including Dhaka Government Polytechnic Institute, Bogura Polytechnic Institute, Barisal Government Polytechnic Institute, Bhola Government Polytechnic Institute, and many others, ensuring that these institutions meet established educational and professional standards.
 In addition to government institutions, IDEB also accredits select private polytechnic institutes, promoting consistent quality and curriculum alignment in the technical education sector.
 Through this accreditation, IDEB helps maintain academic rigor, supports professional development for students and faculty, and strengthens the overall credibility and recognition of diploma engineering programs throughout Bangladesh.

 Division and cell

 Study & Research Division

-IDEB formed a research and study cell to contribute to the nation and the people in the development works.
-This cell conducts studies on various issues and problems and suggests recommendations that may help the planners and policy makers to adopt appropriate policies and plans in the various technological fields like irrigation, flood control, roads and highways, electricity, energy, water logging in cities / towns, education, health, sanitation, housing and all other productive of commonalities.
-The institution has also been conducting activities viz. submitting memorandum, holding press conference, meeting with authorities to press the demands of the members and to correct and revise the wrong national policies, projects and programs etc.
+IDEB formed a research and study cell to contribute to the nation and the people in development works.
+This cell conducts studies on various issues and problems and suggests recommendations that may help planners and policymakers to adopt appropriate policies and plans in various technological fields like irrigation, flood control, roads and highways, electricity, energy, waterlogging in cities/towns, education, health, sanitation, housing and all other productive commonalities.
+The institution has also been conducting activities viz. submitting memoranda, holding press conferences, and meeting with authorities to press the demands of the members and to correct and revise wrong national policies, projects and programs.